helmutlutz/blog/docs/_drafts/collecting-a-dataset-from-twitter.markdown

 tags: CloudServices MachineLearning
 ---
 # Intro
+The third point is that if you want to train such language models yourself, you need to know how to obtain training data.
+In practice, this is accomplished by a script which automatically extracts data from the HTML of websites ("crawling" or "scraping") or uses an API of some website to directly access it's database.
+As data scientist, some experience in pulling data from random sources is always a nice-to-have.
+So this is the last bullet point on my list of "gains", that I expected to get out of this project.
 At the very beginning of my [Building a text generator on AWS]({% post_url 2023-01-16-experimenting-with-text-generators %}) project, I immediately thought of Twitter as a potential source for text data.
 Wikipedia was another option but Twitter had the appeal to contain more or less unfiltered quotes (so how people would think and talk).
 Specifically I was interested in using such a datasets to fine-tune the models to imitate the writing style of some popular personalities (think of [Deep Drumpf][deep-drumpf] example).

 # Outline

 # Step by step